argoproj-labs/assistant-for-argocd/README.md

 # Providers

-The extension has been designed to support pluggable query providers however at the moment there is a single provider for llama-stack.
-In the future a second provider will be added for OpenShift's Lightspeed back-end and contributions for additional providers are certainly welcome.
+The extension has been designed to support pluggable query providers with Llama-Stack and OpenShift Lightspeed as the supported back-end providers.
+Contributions welcome for additional providers!

 # Configuration